skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/04_building_a_digital_team.md

 Many governments contract out most of their software development.
 You'll still need a cross-functional digital team to manage their work.
 Creating mixed government and contractor teams is a good idea for knowledge transfer.
 Create a "one-badge" culture, and treat each member the same.
 Roles you'll need:

 - Senior software developer to review the code written by the contractors
-- UX researcher to work with the UX researchers on the contractor team and ensure that the government team builds institutional knowledge about its users
+- User researcher to work with the user researchers on the contractor team and ensure that the government team builds institutional knowledge about its users

 ### Custom software projects